 The CLT Volunteer Program is committed to providing Airport customers a positive experience through exceptional service and Southern hospitality.

-Identified by wearing yellow oxford shirts and “ask me” name tags, volunteers can be found throughout the atrium.
+Identified by wearing yellow oxford shirts and “ask me” name tags, volunteers can be found throughout the terminal.

-Airport Volunteers answer questions; provide passenger assistance, general information and way finding.
+Airport Volunteers welcome passengers, answer questions, and provide wayfinding assistance.
 They know how to help passengers get where they need to go by locating stores, restaurants and airline gates.

 Volunteers do not escort passengers to connecting flights, handle luggage, push wheelchairs, provide special assistance services, enforce rules and regulations of the Airport and Federal government or assist in the travel of passengers under the age of 18.
 Passengers requesting these services may contact their airlines directly

-Meet some of our Airport Volunteers and learn more about their role at CLT in the videos below.
+Meet an Airport Volunteer and learn more about his role at CLT in the video below.